 I also wanted to get a sense of what they thought was important.

 Most candidates find this question to be a particularly difficult one to answer, harder than other complex behavioral interview questions.
 That is a misplaced view.
 This question offers an opportunity to describe yourself positively and focus the interview on your strengths but it is different than the interview questions, ‘what is your greatest strength?’ and ‘what is your greatest weakness?’.
 Be prepared to deal with it.
 These days, it’s an unavoidable common interview question.
 It might even pop up during a phone interview.
-Like me, most interviewers start off their interviews with this question.
+Like me, most interviewers start off with this or similar job interview questions.
 A lot of interviewers open with it as an icebreaker or because they’re still getting organized, but they all use it to get a sense of whom you are.

 There are many ways to respond to this question correctly and just one wrong way: by asking, “What do you want to know?”
 That tells me you have not prepared properly for the interview and are likely to be equally unprepared on the job.
 In order to ace this question you need to develop a good answer to this question, practice it and be able to deliver it with poise and confidence.

 To help you prepare, I spoke to a number of career coaches on how best to respond when faced with this question.
 Heed the career advice that follows to ace this opener: